bj-c/BSVEC/README.md

 This software is the implementation for the following publication.
 B. Chung and C. Yim,"Bi-sequential Video Error Concealment Method Using Adaptive Homography-based Registration," IEEE Transactions on Circuits and Systems for Video Technology, 2019.

+Other error concealment and inpainting methods are also implemented in the software.

+2D method
+- Bilinear interpolation (BI) method
+- diffusion-based inpainting (DI)

+3D method
+- Temporal replacement (TR) method

 ## Summary

 This paper proposes a novel video error concealment method for the reconstruction of all unknown regions in frames.